rplacd/Tips/README.md

 *Known bugs and infelicities.*

 - On Macintoshes (a) running Systems less than 7, and (b) with a 512 x 342 display (e.g. compact Macs), the title text "Welcome to System 6" cuts the 6 short.
-– Since we use the Gestalt Manager to obtain the System version, compatibility is limited to System 6.0.5 onwards.
+- Since we use the Gestalt Manager to obtain the System version, compatibility is limited to System 6.0.5 onwards.
 Despite being a very simple application.
 - Closing the app on 68000-based Macs takes a long time.
 I'm not sure why.
 Perhaps it's AppMaker's boilerplate.
+- A lot of AppMaker's shell boilerplate remains to handle documents, that *Tips* doesn't use.

 Contents
 --------